giantswarm/cluster-vsphere/README.md

 # cluster-vsphere

 This repository contains the Helm chart used for deploying CAPV clusters using CAPI.
-The chart only contains the CAPV-specific components; the core CAPI compnents are deployed via the shared [giantswarm/cluster](https://github.com/giantswarm/cluster) chart.
+The chart only contains the CAPV-specific components; the core CAPI compnents are deployed via the shared [giantswarm/cluster](https://github.com/giantswarm/cluster) chart

 ## IP address management (IPAM) for workload clusters